ndelligatta/asm-harmonic-sum/README.md

 # Harmonic Sum Calculator (Hybrid Assembly, C, and C++)

 Welcome to the Harmonic Sum Calculator project!
 This repository showcases a hybrid programming approach that combines x86 assembly, C, and C++ to create an efficient harmonic sum calculator.
 The project was developed as part of CPSC 240 Assembly course and demonstrates the integration of different languages to achieve a functional and educational program.
+The calculator allows the user to input integer N to calculate the harmonic sum to the Nth precision.

-The Harmonic Sum Calculator calculates the total sum of the [Harmonic Series](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)).
+The Harmonic Sum the total sum of the [Harmonic Series](https://en.wikipedia.org/wiki/Harmonic_series_(mathematics)).

 ## About